jonlinca/ACLandR/README.md

 save(tuned_model, file="tuned_model.rda")
 ```

-As we are using ACL Analytics to create our predictions, we can also export the testing data set from R, which we will load into ACL:
+As we are using ACL Analytics to create our predictions, we can also export the testing data set from R, which we will load into ACL.
+The dataframe is conveniently called *testing*:

 ```
 write.csv(testing, file = "testing.csv")
 ```

+Make sure these two files, *tuned_model.rda* and *testing.csv*, end up in your ACL Analytics project.

 ### Step 2: Within ACL Analytics, import testing data set
 Create a new ACL project, and import the testing.csv file: